Breaking Data Silos: Towards Open and Scalable Mobility Foundation Models via Generative Continual Learning: Introduction

-To address these challenges, we propose MoveGCL, a scalable training framework for mobility foundation models based on generative continual learning.
+We propose MoveGCL, a scalable training framework for mobility foundation models based on generative continual learning.
 MoveGCL allows each data holder to evolve a shared model locally without exposing raw data, thereby ensuring full privacy preservation.
 Specifically, MoveGCL starts from a pre-trained base model and employs a synthetic trajectory replay mechanism: instead of accessing historical data, each participant generates synthetic trajectories that approximate previously seen mobility patterns.
 This replay process preserves prior knowledge and mitigates catastrophic forgetting.
 Furthermore, knowledge distillation is applied during replay to reinforce the model’s ability to retain past capabilities while adapting to new data.
 To handle the diversity of mobility data, MoveGCL adopts a Mixture-of-Experts (MoE) architecture equipped with a mobility pattern-aware expert routing mechanism.
 This design enables the model to dynamically select expert modules tailored to local mobility characteristics.
 Together, these innovations make MoveGCL a practical and privacy-preserving solution for collaboratively building generalizable mobility foundation models across distributed, heterogeneous, and privacy-sensitive data sources.

-In summary, our key contributions are as follows: \begin{itemize}[leftmargin=*] \item We are the first to formalize a privacy-preserving collaborative training paradigm towards mobility foundation models, enabling decentralized model evolution without raw data sharing. \item We propose MoveGCL, a novel framework based on generative continual learning.
-Its core components—knowledge distillation, mobility-aware expert routing, and layer-wise progressive adaptation—enable privacy-preserving, scalable, and adaptive trajectory model training across diverse data sources. \item Extensive experiments demonstrate that MoveGCL achieves performance comparable to joint training with full data access, and significantly outperforms federated learning baselines without data sharing. \end{itemize}
+In summary, our key contributions are as follows: \begin{itemize}[leftmargin=*] \item We formalize the first privacy-preserving collaborative training paradigm for mobility foundation models, enabling the scientific community to build unified models across data silos. \item We propose MoveGCL, a novel framework based on generative continual learning.
+Its core components—knowledge distillation, mobility-aware expert routing, and layer-wise progressive adaptation address catastrophic forgetting and urban heterogeneity, facilitating the long-term accumulation of mobility knowledge. \item We demonstrate on six diverse global urban datasets that MoveGCL achieves performance comparable to centralized joint training, providing a practical pathway toward Open Mobility Science. \end{itemize}